Request a call back

 You will both need to take independent legal advice from a specialist Family solicitor throughout the process.

-The costs of preparing a prenuptial agreement depend on the complexity of the financial arrangements and the length of the negotiations.
+The costs of preparing a prenuptial or post nuptial agreement depends on the complexity of the financial arrangements and the length of the negotiations.

 "All communication and correspondence was dealt with quickly and efficiently"